Interstate 24: I-24 SMART Corridor

-The 28 mi stretch of I-24 between I-440 (Exit 53) in Nashville and US 231 (Exit 81) in Murfreesboro is currently in the process of being developed into the "I-24 SMART Corridor" in an effort to address congestion and mobility issues.
-In recent years this stretch of I-24 has become the most congested highway corridor in the state, due to the rapid growth of the region.
-The project pairs this stretch with the adjacent paralleling stretch of US 41/70S (Murfreesboro Road), and all connecting roads in between.
-The first phase, which ran from October 2018 to December 2021 included the construction of emergency pull-offs, improvements to multiple entrance and exit ramps, the erection of additional roadside dynamic message signs, and upgrades to traffic signals along the corridor.
+The 28 mi stretch of I-24 between I-440 (exit 53) in Nashville and US 231 (exit 81) in Murfreesboro is currently in the process of being developed into the "I-24 SMART Corridor" in an effort to address congestion and mobility issues.
+In recent years, this stretch of I-24 has become the most congested highway corridor in the state, due to the rapid growth of the region.
+The project pairs this stretch with the adjacent paralleling stretch of US 41/US 70S (Murfreesboro Road) and all connecting roads in between.
+The first phase, which ran from October 2018 to December 2021, included the construction of emergency pull-offs, improvements to multiple entrance and exit ramps, the erection of additional roadside dynamic-message signs (DMSs), and upgrades to traffic signals along the corridor.
 The second phase, which began in March 2022, includes the erection of 67 overhead gantries with signs between mileposts 53 and 70 that will display recommended variable speed limits and variable lane control signs for each lane.
-The final phase will include the installation of ramp meters on certain on-ramps and the installation of additional CCTV cameras and DMS boards and ADA improvements along connecting arterials.
+The final phase will include the installation of ramp meters on certain onramps and the installation of additional closed-circuit television (CCTV) cameras and DMS boards and Americans with Disabilities Act of 1990 (ADA) improvements along connecting arterials.

 Major incidents

 On July 27, 1973, a station wagon traveling on the northbound span of the Silliman Evans Bridge in Nashville crashed through the bridge's guardrails, exited the roadway, and landed on the ground about 100 ft below, killing eight of the nine occupants and injuring the other.
 The accident was investigated by the National Transportation Safety Board (NTSB), which named a number of unsafe design features of the bridge as contributors to the crash.
 The report also concluded that the state had been aware of the safety hazards of the bridge's rails prior to the accident, which had played a role in previous fatal accidents on the bridge.
 This accident was cited as the primary event that led to the widening project on the bridge months later.

 In 1979, structural problems were discovered on the Ohio River Bridge, including 119 cracks as a result of defective welding in the tie girders.
-The bridge was closed on August 3, 1979, and remained closed to all traffic through October 1980 and all truck traffic until the summer of 1981.
+The bridge was closed on August 3, 1979, and remained closed to all traffic through October 1980 and all truck traffic until mid-1981.

 On May 18, 2010, it was announced that a sinkhole was found in the eastbound lanes of I-24 in Grundy County near the exit to US 64/SR 50 (exit 127).
 TDOT officials stated that the hole was growing and diverted traffic onto the westbound lanes.
 Following emergency repairs, the highway was reopened several days later.